 Acting skills for the musical theatre stage will be developed.
 This course is designed to build upon the skills taught in THE 215 and 315 with application to the musical theatre genre.
-Offered in the Fall semester each year.
+Offered in the Fall semaster each upon in the Fall semester each year.
+Credits 3